BrunoTCouto/ecmd/README.md

 var Cli = new cli()
 Cli.execute("command", ['param1','param2'],[['line','user answer'],['line','user answer']])
 ```
->command is the command expected to be done like "tree" in windows
+>command is the command expected to be done.Ex: "tree" in windows

->param is an array of are the parameters that accompany the command, can be 0 or more parameters
+>param is an array of are the parameters that goes with the command.
+Can be 0 or more parameters

 >line is the text in the line that is asking for user interaction.
 Ex: "name:"

->user answer is the user interaction expected for the line param.
+>user answer is the user interaction expected for the line that is asking for user interaction.
 Ex: "Bruno"

->You can have the much as you want of lines and user answer
+>The last array accept 0 or more arrays of "line" and 'user answer'
 <br />
 <br />